msucedo/HWdapp/README.md

 - I'm having issues compiling and running the project, what should I do?
 > I'd encourage you to go try solve the issue by yourself, if no luck ping me @msaucedo#2231 at discord.

+- I deployed my contract to my locahost network using hardhat but after updating my contract I don't see the changes
+> everytime you make a change to your contract, you need to deploy it again.

+- I ran "npm start" but I can't deploy my contract
+> 1. make sure you are running your localhost node with hardhat
+> 2. deploy your smart contract to your localhost network
+> 3. run your frontend with "npm start"